One of the best ways to see and experience downtown Tampa is to explore the Riverwalk, a 2.6-mile waterfront pedestrian walkway.

 Events held here bring more than one million people to the park annually.
 The Curtis Hixon Dog Park is a spot for pets to play.

-The Tampa Museum of Art and Glazer Children's Museum are along the north end of the park.
+The Tampa Museum of Art and Glazer Children's Museum are along the park's north end.

 9. Tampa Museum of Art